Skip to content

 Cons

-• Call recordings only accessible for up to one year without upgrade
+• Call recordings are only accessible for up to one year without an upgrade

-Aircall combines the benefits of a PBX system with a virtual phone solution.
-It integrates with tools like Slack, Salesforce, and Zendesk and comes with API and webhooks for additional customization.
+Aircall is a communications platform that integrates with tools like Slack, Salesforce, and Zendesk and comes with an API and webhooks for additional customization.
+You can also set up a power dialer for cold calling.

 But Aircall falls short when it comes to business texting, especially outbound messaging.
-You get unlimited inbound SMS on all plans but just 4,000 outbound SMS per user per month in the US and Canada.
-You also can’t send any MMS at all, which means you can’t send images, GIFs, or PDFs to customers.
+You get unlimited inbound SMS on all plans but just 250 outbound SMS per user per month in the US and Canada.
+You also can’t send any MMS messages through non-US, Australian, or Canadian numbers.

 Want to store recorded calls for training or legal purposes?
 Aircall’s Essentials plan only offers one year of call recording storage.
 If you want unlimited storage, you need to upgrade to the Professional plan ($50 USD per user per month).
 At a three-user minimum, that’s $60 more per month.